 Sure, childhood obesity is a pet project of Michelle Obama's, but haven't first ladies always championed causes that are supposedly non-controversial?
-I would've thought that ending excessive American obesity was a no-lose public health project everyone could agree with.
-As movements to change and monitor the food provided in public schools are growing, I wanted another chance to explain why I, usually a loyal libertarian, really support these efforts.
+I would've thought that ending American obesity was a no-lose public health project everyone could agree with.
+As movements to change and monitor the food provided in public schools are growing, I wanted another chance to explain why I, who is if anything a libertarian, really support these efforts.

 |Buzz, your girlfriend, woof!|

 Follow Up (because it's my blog and I'm allowed to): On August 26, 2011, a new study gave these numbers: by 2030, it's predicted that the U.S. obesity rate will rise from 32 percent in 2008 to about 50 percent for men, and from 35 percent to between 45 percent and 52 percent for women.
 That means if we keep growing at the current rate, over HALF of Americans will be clinically obese in less than 20 years!
 What this means money-wise:

 "In the United States, the cost of treating obesity-related diseases, such as diabetes, heart disease and stroke, would increase $66 billion per year by 2030, and represent a 2.6 percent increase in overall health spending.
 Spending on obesity problems alone will increase 13 percent to 16 percent per year if U.S. trends continue."The report noted that a 1 percent population-wide decrease in body-mass index (just 1.9 pounds for an average 198-pound adult) would prevent more than 2 million cases of diabetes, roughly 1.5 million cases of heart disease and stroke, and 73,000 to 127,000 cancer cases in the United States.

 So chew on that.
 And then please spit it out.